Dadar Gulung: Indonesian Pandan Pancakes With Coconut Palm Sugar Filling

 Dadar Gulung

-Dadar Gulung – which literally means rolled pancakes – are sweet snacks made of pandan flavoured pancakes with coconut and palm sugar filling.
+Dadar Gulung – which literally means rolled pancakes – are sweet snacks made of pandan-flavored pancakes with coconut and palm sugar filling.
+It’s one of the popular Jajan Pasar (street food) items in Indonesia.

 A pile of green rolled pancakes on a wooden chopping board.

-Snacks Or Dessert
+Snacks or Dessert

 Easy Peasy Ingredients